Bezel Engagement Rings

 For example, many diamonds with a low clarity grade will feature visible inclusions.
 When these inclusions are close to the edges of the diamond, they may be covered up by the metal rim of a bezel setting, making them less obvious to the naked eye.

-Note that choosing a bezel setting doesn’t mean you can buy a diamond with a low clarity grade and expect it to look perfect.
+This means that you don’t need the best diamond clarity.
+However, note that choosing a bezel setting doesn’t mean you can buy a diamond with a low clarity grade and expect it to look perfect.
 If a diamond has obvious inclusions that are close to its center, it’s unlikely that a bezel setting will do much to disguise them.

 Although the metal rim of a bezel setting protects the diamond, it also hides more of its surface than other setting types.
 This can not only make the diamond appear smaller than it really is — it can also make its brilliance less prominent and powerful.